 Follow me on Twitter for more financial tips.
 Also, share with other readers your experiences with college debt.
 Did you take out student loans to pay for school?
 And how difficult (or easy) has it been to pay off those loans?

 - are student loans negotiable

-- are federal student loans negotiable
+- federal student loans interest rates negotiable